openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     * Added cross-device protocol flow
     * Clarified handling for did-based sub and sub_jwk
-    * Revising of introductory text and scope of SIOPv2
+    * Revising of introductory text and scope of Self-Issued OP v2
     * Corrected typos and reworked registration example data

     -03